konskons11/ViRAE/README.md

 ZWA2 output
 ---------------

 ZWA2 outputs the clean reads after processing in a GZIPPED FASTQ file with the suffix "_ZWA2_cleaned.fastq.gz_" as well as a detailed cleaning report file named "_ZWA2_cleaning_report.out.gz_".
-The generated report file is a multi-column file, which provides further insights on mapped reads and their cleaning by ZWA2, consisting of the following columns:
+The generated report file is a multi-column file, which provides further insights on mapped reads and their cleaning by ZWA2 as follows:
 |Column header|Description|
 |:---|:---|
 |Read_ID|Unique read sequence identifier|